-A student's financial aid (except Federal Work-Study) is credited directly to his/her student account and applied to tuition and, fees each term.
+A student's financial aid (except Federal Work-Study) is credited directly to his/her student account and applied to tuition and fees each term.
 Aid funds are credited for other charges with authorization from the student through the electronic award notification process.
-Federal Work-Study funds are paid in the form of a paycheck to the student.
+Federal Work-Study funds are paid in the form of a bi-weekly paycheck to the student.
 Funds are paid for authorized hours worked.

 When a student registers for courses, he/she may deduct the amount of aid that has been awarded (except Federal Work-Study) from what is owed to the college.
 If a student's financial aid awards exceed his/her charges, the student receives a refund.
-A student may use excess financial aid prior to the start of a term to purchase books by using a book voucher.
+A student may use excess financial aid prior to the start of a session to purchase books by using a book voucher.
+If you are eligible for a book voucher, contact your local campus to obtain information.
 Refund dates are posted on the Financial Aid website under "Important Dates".